naezith/blog/_posts/2015-08-02-dude-you-are-doing-it-wrong-summary-of-4-months.md

 I still don't want to share the demo any soon because any little change ingame like slightly increasing the jump height would break all the old replays and time records, thats why I have to clear all the leaderboard and you guys won't like that.
 I really want to make sure replay system, leaderboards don't have any game-breaking bugs.
 And also I wait for the game assets, I like Zero from Megaman series but going public with that?
 No thanks.

 I will also regularly update my followers about the current status and my insights on game development through [@naezith](https://twitter.com/naezith)

-I added [Newsletter](http://naezith.com/newsletter/) to this website, now you can keep yourself updated!
-I promise I will post more often than this.:)